accessibility-luxembourg/accessibilite.public.lu/content/en/raam1.1/glossaire.md

 For example, in HTML, the `alt` attribute of an image is accessibility information.

-An editing tool should have functions that enable all the information needed to create accessible content to be defined:
+An editing tool should have functions that enable all the information needed to create accessible content to be defined, for example:
 - the ability to define the alternative of an image or, on the contrary, declaring it decorative;
 - the ability to definee section headings;
 - the ability to define the language of a passage of text;